 Certain direct, indirect and administrative expenses are incurred at DCS, which benefit CHP.
-Such common expenses are allocated based upon an Arizona Department of Health Services approved cost allocation plan, which is primarily based on enrollment, claims and costs by fund.
-CHP recorded as administrative expenses \$19,481,684 for the fiscal year ended September 30, 2021, and of this amount \$10,141,921 represents CHP's allocated share of services provided by DCS and \$815,234 represents bad debt expense related to reinsurance receivable balances determined to be uncollectible.
-The remaining amount of \$8,524,529 represents Care Management/Care Coordination fees at \$4,766,363 and Sub Capitation Block Administration Fees at \$3,758,166 paid to Mercy Care.
-Administrative services expenses for the year ended September 30, 2021 includes direct CHP costs as well as certain allocated costs which are paid to DCS for shared expenses such and information technology, support services, legislative affairs, general counsel, quality improvement, field operations and office administration.
+Such common expenses are allocated based upon a DCS approved cost allocation plan, which is primarily based on enrollment, claims and costs by fund.
+Administrative expenses for the year ended September 30, 2022 includes direct CHP costs as well as certain allocated costs which are paid to DCS for shared expenses such and information technology, support services, legislative affairs, general counsel, quality improvement, field operations and office administration.
+CHP recorded administrative expenses totaling \$27,079,192 for the fiscal year ended September 30, 2022.
+Of this amount, \$10,122,348 represents CHP's allocated share of services provided by DCS.
+The remaining amount of \$16,956,844 represents Care Management/Care Coordination fees at \$9,520,718 and Sub Capitation Block Administration Fees at \$7,436,126 paid to Mercy Care.